ejconlon/minipat/README.md

 What does `minipat` add?

-* The pattern language has a plain old syntax tree (`Pat`) with standard functions for traversal and recursion (even through location annotations).
+* Swappable backends - see how small `minipat-dirt` is!
 * Patterns can be pretty-printed back into textual form.
-* Backends are easily swappable - see how small `minipat-dirt` is!
+* The pattern language has a plain old syntax tree (`Pat`) with standard functions for traversal and recursion (even through location annotations).
 * Lots of tiny changes...

 If you have `stack` installed, and you have `supercollider` running for use